seojitongri/jun-kang-data-portfolio/Jaguar Karaoke Business Analytics Project/README.md

 Business implications:

 * There is clear opportunity to increase utilization through **targeted promotions and pricing strategies**
-* Current reservation data likely **underrepresents total demand**, particularly due to walk-in customers
+* Current reservation data **underrepresents total demand**, particularly due to walk-in customers
 * Different operational strategies are needed for each location

 ---